watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_use_web_crawler_in_elasticsearch.md

   ```

-* Add a `foreach` processor to process chunked texts using the ELSER model
+* Add a `Foreach` processor to process chunked texts using the ELSER model
   In the ingest pipeline `Edit` page, click on `Add a processor`, choose `Foreach` processor, and then add a JSON processor config to the `Processors` field.
   For example,
   <img src="assets/web_crawler_foreach_processor.png" width="575" height="716" />